gorgonia/cu/README.md

 ## Roadmap ##

+* [ ] Remaining API to be ported over
-* [ ] All texture, surface and graphics related API have an equivalent Go prototype.
+* [x] All texture, surface and graphics related API have an equivalent Go prototype.
 * [x] Batching of common operations (see for example `Device.Attributes(...)`
 * [x] Generic queueing/batching of API calls (by some definition of generic)